 - The phone won’t update

 Note: All the issues mentioned in this article are individually reported cases, and they might never occur on other devices.
-If you’re looking to buy this phone, and stumbled upon this article while researching it, DON’T take these problems into consideration.
+If you’re looking to buy this phone and stumbled upon this article while researching it, DON’T consider these problems.

 1: Multitouch issue